gussae/CoreOneReact/README.md

 $ amplify delete
 ?
 Are you sure you want to continue?
 (This would delete all the environments of the project from the cloud and wipe out all the local amplify resource files) (Y/n)  Y
 ```

-Please navigate to AWS Quicksight console, choose all analysis and delete the jumpstart_dataset manually.

 ## Troubleshooting